-Croatia exclusive: MET Croatia Energy trade, Gas stored in the Okoli gas storage is our significant advantage9.
-June 2014. / SEE Energy News
+Croatia exclusive: MET Croatia Energy trade, Gas stored in the Okoli gas storage is our significant advantage, SEE Energy News

 MET Croatia Energy Trade is a new player on the Croatian market, who has already stood out following a lease of significant storage capacity in the Okoli gas storage facility.
 This not only enables it to offer a safe and flexible supply to customers, but also significantly strengthens its position in the regional race.
 The company has already signed several agreements; however, in practice they are facing difficulties concerning supplier change, charging balancing energy and transport capacity tenure in storage lease.
 “Such advanced legislation is not in compliance with the technical, technological, human and financial capacities of our market.
 The process of switching supplier was ambitiously conceived but hardly feasible in practice,” said Goran FRANČIĆ, BSc. ing, CEO of MET Croatia Energy Trade.